Maglev: New York, United States, 1912

-In 1959, while delayed in traffic on the Throgs Neck Bridge, James Powell, a researcher at Brookhaven National Laboratory (BNL), thought of using magnetically levitated transportation.
-Powell and BNL colleague Gordon Danby worked out a maglev concept using static magnets mounted on a moving vehicle to induce electrodynamic lifting and stabilizing forces in specially shaped loops, such as figure-of-8 coils on a guideway.
-These were patented in 1968–1969.

-Japan, 1969
+Japan, 1962–present

-Japan operates two independently developed maglev trains.
-One is HSST (and its descendant, the Linimo line) by Japan Airlines; and the other, which is more well known, is SCMaglev by the Central Japan Railway Company.
+Japan has two technologically distinct maglev systems developed independently: one is the superconducting maglev (SCMaglev), whose development began in the 1960s, and the other is HSST, whose development began in the 1970s.
+The former is being constructed as the Chūō Shinkansen, a line linking Tokyo (Shinagawa Station) and Nagoya over a distance of 285.6 km, while the latter entered operation in 2005 as the Linimo, operating over an 8.9 km route in Aichi Prefecture.

-The development of the latter started in 1969.
-The first successful SCMaglev run was made on a short track at the Japanese National Railways' (JNR's) Railway Technical Research Institute in 1972.
+The development of the former started in 1962.
+The first successful SCMaglev run was conducted on a short track at the Japanese National Railways (JNR) Railway Technical Research Institute in 1972.
 Maglev trains on the Miyazaki test track (a later, 7 km long test track) regularly hit 517 km/h by 1979.
 After an accident destroyed the train, a new design was selected.
 In Okazaki, Japan (1987), the SCMaglev was used for test rides at the Okazaki exhibition.
 Tests in Miyazaki continued throughout the 1980s, before transferring to a far longer test track, 20 km long, in Yamanashi in 1997.
 The track has since been extended to almost 43 km.
 The 603 km/h world speed record for crewed trains was set there in 2015.

+Construction of the Chūō Shinkansen, which employs SCMaglev technology, began in 2014.
+Initially, the section between Tokyo (Shinagawa Station) and Nagoya was scheduled to open in 2027, with the extension to Osaka planned for the 2030s.
+However, due to construction delays and opposition from Heita Kawakatsu, the governor of Shizuoka Prefecture, through which the line passes, the opening of the Tokyo–Nagoya section is, as of 2026, expected no earlier than 2036.

 Development of HSST started in 1974.
-In Tsukuba, Japan (1985), the HSST-03 (Linimo) became popular at the Tsukuba World Exposition, in spite of its low 30 km/h top speed.
-In Saitama, Japan (1988), the HSST-04-1 was revealed at the Saitama exhibition in Kumagaya.
-Its fastest recorded speed was 300 km/h.
+In 1978, it successfully achieved unmanned operation at a speed of 308 km/h.
+In Tsukuba, Japan (1985), the HSST-03 became popular at the Tsukuba World Exposition, in spite of its low 30 km/h top speed.
+In the 1989 experimental line project using the Class 100S vehicles, the technology was assessed by the Ministry of Transport and academic experts as having reached the stage of practical application.
+Subsequently, the lower-cost Class 100L was developed, and based on this vehicle, the Linimo was constructed.
+The Linimo opened in 2005 for the Expo 2005 and has since operated as a local public transport system, with a maximum speed of 100 km/h.

-Construction of a new high-speed maglev line, the Chuo Shinkansen, started in 2014.
-It is being built by extending the SCMaglev test track in Yamanashi in both directions.
-The completion date expected to be 2034 and an extension to Osaka expected to be completed in 2037, with the estimate of 2027 no longer possible following a local governmental rejection of a construction permit.